Orihime Inoue

-is a fictional character and in the Bleach manga series and its anime adaptations created by Tite Kubo.
-She is one of Ichigo Kurosaki's friends, and later his wife.
-Like the many other characters in the series, she quickly develops spiritual powers of her own after Ichigo becomes a Soul Reaper.
-Throughout the series, Orihime learns about Ichigo's duty as a Soul Reaper and accompanies him when they go to the Soul Society to save Rukia Kuchiki.
+is a fictional character in the Japanese manga series Bleach and its anime adaptation created by Tite Kubo.
+She is one of Ichigo Kurosaki's friends.
+Like the many other characters in the series, she quickly develops powers of her own after Ichigo becomes a Soul Reaper.
+Throughout the series, Orihime learns about Ichigo's duty as a Soul Reaper and accompanies him when they go to the Soul Society to save Rukia Kuchiki, and is depicted as Ichigo's wife in the epilogue.